-What is the connection between the COVID-19 pandemic and wildlife markets?
+What is the connection between the coronavirus pandemic and wildlife markets?

 Wildlife markets and wildlife farms create conditions in which the transfer of animal-based diseases (zoonoses) from non-human animals to humans is highly likely.
 Several other zoonotic diseases and outbreaks, for example, also originated from wildlife markets, including Ebola, HIV, SARS, and Middle East Respiratory Syndrome (MERS).
 In fact, an estimated 75% of emerging infectious diseases among humans are zoonotic, meaning they are spread between animals and people.

 I’ve heard these markets are called “wet markets.”
 Why is that?

 It’s important to understand that the term “wet market” is oftentimes used in an overgeneralized and confusing manner.
 Many “wet markets” consist of several very different, and separated, sections.
 There is typically a part of the market that carries no animals at all, but rather items like fruits, vegetables, flour, and even cooking utensils.
 There is also typically a section that carries more common livestock, like pigs, chickens, and seafood, which is separate from the area where wildlife are sold.
 A more precise definition of “wet markets” are markets that sell live and dead animals, ranging from livestock to fish to wild animals of any kind.

 Interestingly, the wildlife component of these markets in China is relatively small and relatively new.
 It’s only since roughly the 1980s that these markets began including wildlife, and the wildlife component makes up as little as 10% of the overall market.

-Do live wildlife markets exist outside of China?
+Do live wildlife markets and wildlife farms exist outside of China?

 Yes, they exist around the world.